CSCfi/csc-user-guide/docs/computing/containers/Containers.md

 transparent irrespective of the Linux distribution.
 In HPC environments this can also avoid some parallel file system performance issues.

-## Advantages of containers in HPC systems
+## Advantages of using containers in HPC systems

 The use of containers in HPC environment is increasing with advances in HPC-friendly containers such as singularity which can be launched from [Lustre parallel file system](https://docs.csc.fi/computing/lustre/) without privileged root access.